kkav004/README/README.md

   * Here’s how I rank communication methods in terms of urgency via medium: ```In-person (right now) -> Call -> Text -> Slack -> Email (later is fine)``` If you have an alternate ranking method it is up to you to let me know, otherwise I will apply my ranking to interactions with you and thus expect that when I come to you in-person or via a call, you will understand there is an urgency attached to it.

 ## Process and Software Development
-  * I value speed, including proactive efforts that keep us moving quickly (e.g. writing tests, refactoring legacy code before a new feature, pairing on work to improve our code quality and minimize key person risk)
+  * I value speed, including proactive efforts that keep us moving quickly (e.g. writing tests, refactoring legacy code over and above new features, pairing on work to improve our code quality and minimize key person risk)

   * I value learning and know that training up on a tech stack may not always be the fastest route to production.